Michael-Mulholland/3rd-Year-Professional-Practice-Project/README.md

 This repository is set up to handle our Year 3 Professional Practice in IT Project.

-The two contributors for this repo will be Michael MulHolland and Kevin Flanagan.
+The two contributors for this repo will be Micheal MulHolland and Kevin Flanagan.

 This project has been set to show how well we can work as a team in a simulated work environment.